papaludwig/docker-tutorials/jenkins/README.md

 ## Navigate to Jenkins and setup the instance

+1. Go to the Jenkins homepage for your container at http://FQDN:8080/ (where FQDN is the fully qualified domain name for your VM machine that your instructor has given you).
-Once you go to the Jenkins homepage available at http://localhost:8080/, you will be prompted for a administrators password.
-This can be found in the logs of the Jenkins container while it was setting up.
-Furthermore, examining the logs is a great exercise as many future docker issues can be resolved this way.
+2. You will be prompted for a one-time administrators password.
+Jenkins writes this password to the system log while it is being installed.
+Learning how to examine a container's logs is a great exercise as many future docker issues can be resolved this way.

-First retrieve the container id with docker container ls
+3. Retrieve the jenkins container id with docker container ls

 ```
 docker container ls
 ```

-Next, pass in the container id to docker logs and scan for the creation of an admin password.
+4. Pass in the container id to docker logs and scan for the creation of an admin password.

 ```
 docker logs <container id>
 ```

-This password will enable you to proceed with setting up Jenkins.

-## Run a docker command from the Jenkins console
+5. If you don't see the password, it might be that Jenkins is still installing and running for the first time in your container.
+Keep trying and you should see that the log is getting longer.
+The password will eventually show up and will be a long hexadecimal string.

+## Set up a job in Jenkins that runs a new Docker container

+1. Once Jenkins has complete it's internal setup with the one-time password, it will start the SetupWizard.
+2. Click "Install Recommended Plugins" to allow the recommended plugins to be installed (including the pipeline plugin that we'll be using later).
+Remember that all this "action" is happening within the container.
+3. Create your first admin user... use admin as the username and DockerStudentPW0 as the password.
+You can use any email address.
+Click "Save and Finish".
-1. Open the Jenkins home page in a browser and click the “create new jobs” link.
+4. Once the Jenkins dashboard appears, click the “create new jobs” link.
-2. Enter the item name (e.g. “docker-test”), select “Freestyle project” and click OK.
+5. Enter the item name (e.g. “docker-test”), select “Freestyle project” and click OK.
-3. On the configuration page, click “Add build step” then “Execute shell”.
+6. On the configuration page in the *Build* section, click “Add build step” then “Execute shell”.
-4. In the command box enter “sudo docker run hello-world”
+7. In the command box enter “sudo docker run hello-world”
-5. Click “Save”.
+8. Click “Save”.
-6. Click “Build Now”.
+9. Click “Build Now” in the left-side nav.

 With luck, you have triggered a successful docker hello world.
 On your host docker VM, run